sudip22-p/WT/Assignments/README.md

  # WT-2021
- ## Assignments:
+ ## Assignments:-
- 1.Create a college routinr in HTML.
+ 1.Create a college routine in HTML.